X16Community/x16-rom/README.md

 Consult the Nesdev Wiki [Installing CC65][nd-cc65] page for some hints, including Windows installs.
 However, the Debian packages they suggest from [trikaliotis.net] appear to have signature errors.

+### Building/Installing lzsa

+#### Linux Builds from Source

+The `lzsa` compression utility is used for some resources packaged into the ROM, and is available [on Github](https://github.com/emmanuel-marty/lzsa); clone and build it with:

+	git clone git@github.com:emmanuel-marty/lzsa.git
+	make

+The `lzsa` utility will be left in the root directory of the repository.
+It can be copied into a directory in your path, such as `~/.local/bin`.

+#### Building and Packages for Other Systems

+The `lzsa` repository contains project files for both Visual Studio 2017 and XCode, which should allow it to be built for Windows and OS X.

 Credits
 -------